To add content, ask questions.

 - Irregular Verbs

-A comprehensive overview of German irregular verbs, including their unique conjugation patterns and role in German grammar.
+Overview of German irregular verbs, their patterns, and role in grammar.

 - Sein: to be